jasonsgunz/UniversalAimbot/README.md

-# UPDATE LOG V3.2.5!
+# UPDATE LOG V3.3!

--- fixxed ESP to properly clean up  and not ghost.

--- made wall check better
+-- added setting button u can click it only features a ui toggle atm

 # NOTE!
 THIS SCRIPT MIGHT NOT WORK IN EVERY GAME I WILL PUT MORE EFFORT FOR GAMES INTO THIS IF ANYONE IS INTERESTED TO TEST GAMES FOR ME, DM s9q9 ON DISCORD.